pma/amqp/README.md

 #### Consumer stops receiving messages

-Most popular cause is your code not sending acknowledgement(ack, nack or reject) after receiving a message.
+It usually happens when your code doesn't send acknowledgement(ack, nack or reject) after receiving a message.
 You want to investigate if...

 - an exception was raised and how it would be handled